georgexyz19/georgexyz.com/content/posts/vim-tips.md

 $tree -I venv -v  # sort by name, or --sort=name
 ```

-This is not necessary a Vim tip, but I have not found a good place to put it.
+This is not necessary a Vim tip, but I can't find a good place to put it.

 Source: [zaiste.net blog post](https://zaiste.net/posts/tree-ignore-directories-patterns/)